-Need a Direct Sales Strategy Plan?
-Here are 5 Easy Steps
+Need a Direct Sales Strategy?
+Here are Five Easy Steps

 The good news?
-Successful direct sales strategy can be broken down into 5 EASY STEPS!
+A direct sales strategy can be broken down into Five Easy Steps!

 - Quick Intro